protoEvangelion/portfolio/src/notes/Algos/interviews.md

 ### Array / string

 - Rotate a matrix, string, or an array
-- Given an m x n bollean matrix, if an element is 0, set its entire row and column to 0
+- Given an m x n boolean matrix, if an element is 0, set its entire row and column to 0
 - Search foa value
 - Write a function encodes a string by turning all spaces in `%20`
 - Merge two sorted lists into one list